Bill Mitchell (economist): Full Employment Abandoned

 Full Employment Abandoned: Shifting Sands and Policy Failures (2008), co-written with Joan Muysken of Maastricht University, traces the theoretical analysis of the nature and causes of unemployment over the last 150 years and argue that the shift from involuntary to so-called "natural rate" concepts of unemployment are behind an "ideological backlash" against state intervention as notably advocated, within the frame of the free economy, by Keynes in the 1930s.
 The authors further contend that unemployment is a reflection of systemic policy failures, rather than an "individual problem".
 They present a theoretical and empirical critique of the neo-liberal approach and suggest that the reinstatement of full employment, along with price stability, is a viable policy goal, achievable through an activist fiscal policy.

 The notion of job guarantee is introduced, whereby the government would guarantee a job to every willing and able adult individual, paying a wage that would become society's minimum wage, and would be expression of the aspiration of the society of the lowest acceptable standard of living.

 Living Legend

-In November 2023, he was listed as one of 44 academics in Australia across all disciplines that were considered to be 'Living Legends' by a Special Research report published in The Australian Newspaper.
-The report stated these academic were deemed to be "living legends ... because they attract worldwide attention by virtue of their ideas".
+In November 2023, he was listed as one of 44 academics in Australia across all disciplines that were considered to be 'Living Legends' by a Special Research report published in The Australian.
+The report stated these academics were deemed to be "living legends ... because they attract worldwide attention by virtue of their ideas".
 The analysis termed Mitchell an "eminent scholar" and he was the only economist listed.